Actindo-AG/Documentation/Fulfillment/Troubleshooting/01_HandleErrorStatus.md

     ![Messages](../../Assets/Screenshots/Fulfillment/DispatchNotes/DispatchNoteLogsMessages.png "[Messages]")

 4. If necessary, click the relevant message for further information.
-    The *Detail of log message "Log message name"* is displayed.
+    The *Detail of log message "Log message title"* is displayed.

 5. If no further information is detailed or the information displayed is not conclusive, click the [CLOSE] button in the upper right corner to close the current view.
     The list of dispatch notes is displayed again.